Why am I not getting pregnant?

 Dr. Laura Smith, Naturopath

 Dr. Laura believes deeply in finding and treating the root cause of illness to optimize health rather than just treat symptoms.
-She collaborates with patients to individually develop a plan for health that will work best for them.
+She collaborates with patients to individually develop a plan for health that will work for them.
 She believes in treating people, not diseases.

 During her internship, Dr. Laura was selected to treat patients on the first Reproductive Health Shift at The Robert Schad Naturopathic Clinic (Toronto).
 This sparked her passion and special interest in Women’s Health, Fertility, and Prenatal/Postnatal Care in her private practice.